 There is a level access footpath from here to the concert hall.

 If you are driving to the concert hall during weekday university office hours, please use the pay-and-display car park located off University Road.

 A detailed ‘Night Visitor Map’ and ‘Day Visitor Map’ can be found here.

 Car parking on campus is restricted to permit holders from 0900 – 1700 Monday to Friday.
 After 1700 and at weekends, parking is free.
 Parking is only permissible in disabled bays with a blue badge displayed.
 (For Sat Nav purposes only please use SO17 1TR)

 We are happy to provide large-print versions of the season brochure on request.

-Visitors are welcome to take hearing/guide dogs into the Auditorium.
-Please inform our Box Office that you intend to share the performance with your dog, and we can advise the best place to sit to accommodate this.
+Assistance Visitors are welcome in all areas of the building.
+Please let the Box Office know if you are attending a concert so that appropriate space is provided for you and your dog.
 Alternatively you can leave your dog with a member of our front of house staff during the performance.